 Melanie Pappadis Faranello

-She is also the founder of Poetry on the Streets, LLC.
-She was chosen as a Creative Community Fellow with National Arts Strategies; a teaching artist certified in Kingian Nonviolence; and a global-cohort member of The Pollination Project's Greenhouse- a worldwide project for artist change-makers.
+She is also the founder of the community engagement project, Poetry on the Streets; a Creative Community Fellow with National Arts Strategies; a Teaching Artist certified in Kingian Nonviolence; and a global-cohort member of The Pollination Project's Greenhouse- a worldwide project for artist change-makers.

-Melanie has taught for over twenty-five years, both as an adjunct professor and a teaching artist in New York City, Chicago, Hartford, Colorado, and Cuenca, Ecuador.
-She studied abroad in Nepal, where her field research was Limbu Oral Folklore from the Northeast Himalayas.
-Currently, she lives with her family in West Hartford, CT, where she writes, teaches, and leads community projects through Poetry on the Streets.
-Her completed manuscripts include two novels (literary fiction), a collection of short stories, and a collection of creative non-fiction.
+Melanie has taught for over twenty-five years in New York City, Chicago, Hartford, Colorado, and Cuenca, Ecuador.
+She studied abroad in Nepal, where her field research was recording Limbu Oral Folklore from the Northeast Himalayas.
+Currently, she lives with her family in West Hartford, CT, where she continues to write , teach, and lead projects through Poetry on the Streets.
+Her completed manuscripts include two novels (literary fiction), a collection of short stories, and a collection of creative non-fiction, and she is at work on her third novel.

-Her belief in fiction as a vehicle for connection, as well a way to explore the human condition, is the thread that connects her work as a fiction writer with her public art work in the community.
+Her belief in fiction as a vehicle for connection as well a way to explore the human condition is the thread that connects her work as a writer with her community engagement work.

 To read some of her work click: PUBLICATIONS AND AWARDS